wandersonsc/isPalindrome/README.md

 ## There are two base cases:

-1. If the length of the input string is 0 or 1, it returns `True.
+1. If the length of the input string is 0 or 1, it returns `True`.
 2. If the first and last characters of the input string are different, it returns `False`.